American Airlines deal boosts Airbus’s new long-range jet

-PARIS (AP) — American Airlines is buying 50 of Airbus’ newest long-range plane, giving a big boost for the just-launched A321XLR and spurring Boeing to push ahead to develop a rival aircraft.
+PARIS (AP) — American Airlines is buying 50 new long-range planes from Airbus, giving a big boost to the just-launched A321XLR model and spurring Boeing to push ahead to develop a rival aircraft.

-Airbus and the American Airlines, the world’s largest carrier, announced the deal Wednesday at the Paris Air Show, upgrading a previous order for A321neo jets to the A321XLR.
+Airbus and the American Airlines — the world’s largest carrier — announced the deal Wednesday at the Paris Air Show, upgrading a previous order for A321neo jets to the A321XLR.
 No price tag was put on the contract but it is likely worth billions of dollars.

 Airbus launched the A321XLR program on Monday, a long-range version of its popular single-aisle A320 range, and has already signed several customers for the yet-to-be-built plane.

-American Airlines is looking to replace its aging fleet of Boeing 757 jets, and the order for the A321XLR heightens pressure on Boeing.
+American Airlines is looking to replace its aging fleet of Boeing 757 jets, and the order for the A321XLR heightens pressure on Boeing .

 Boeing is studying a new jet dubbed New Midsize Airplane, or NMA, that would be a similar size to the A321XLR.
 The American Airlines deal with Airbus could give Boeing more incentive to push ahead with the NMA.